 There are three basic elements to every child support plan in Minnesota:

-Minnesota uses an "income shares" model to calculate child support.
+In Minnesota, child support is calculated using an "income shares" model.
 Essentially, the court feeds various factors like the gross income of both parents, the number of children, and the cost of providing those children with a good quality of life, into a calculator.
 The calculator then determines an equitable child support arrangement for the parents.

-Minnesota provides an online child support calculator so you can get an idea of what your child support obligations may be.
-You can access the calculator by following this link.
+The Minnesota Department of Human Services provides an online Minnesota child support calculator so you can get an idea of what your child support obligations may be.

 During a child support battle, the court tries to ensure that a child retains the same quality of life post-divorce that they maintained while the parents were married.
 Courts then try to arrive at an equitable arrangement given the circumstances of the parents.